-The carrying amount of the Group's gross trade receivables as at 31 March 2018 was approximately HK\$74,325,000.
+The carrying amount of the Group's gross trade receivables as at 31 March 2019 was approximately HK\$99,779,000.

-Management reviews trade receivables for objective evidence of impairment on a periodic basis.
+Management reviews trade receivables for expected credit losses ("ECL") on a periodic basis.
 In determining this, management makes significant judgement on the credit worthiness of the debtors, including whether there have been significant adverse changes in the debtors' financial condition affecting the debtors' ability to settle the debts.
-Where there is objective evidence of impairment, management estimates the amount of impairment loss that should be made against the receivables, taking into consideration the ages of trade receivables and the estimation of future cash flows of these receivables.
+Where there is objective evidence of impairment, management estimates the ECL rates that should be made against the receivables, taking into consideration the ages of trade receivables and the estimation of future cash flows of these receivables and other forward-looking information.